rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 }();
 ```

-We converted each module to use ES6 syntax as we moved them over to Webpack.
-We could also made sure to explicitly import dependencies where possible rather than rely on global variables.
-The new version of the file above might look like this:
+As we moved them over to Webpack, the new version of the file above might look like the example below as we converted to ES6 syntax and replaced global references with imports:

 ```javascript
 // app/javascript/some_module.js